 The strategy makes sense.
-After all, backlinks are one of the top three factors that the Google algorithm uses to determine rank (the other two are content quality and RankBrain, Google’s machine learning component).
+After all, backlinks are one of the top three factors that the Google algorithm uses to determine rank (the other two are content quality and RankBrain, the latter of which is Google’s machine learning component).

 Once Google got wise to the idea that people were buying links to manipulate the search results, the company took steps to limit the influence of backlink spam.

 In some cases, bad backlinks are easy to detect.
 There are locations in cyberspace where the black hat brigade love to place their links.
 Heck, they even brag about those sites on some open forums.

 Google monitors those discussion threads.
 So it wasn’t too hard to take action against bad backlinks.

 Forums, foreigh websites, adult sites, directories, and other “low-hanging fruit” for unethical SEOs were often frequent targets for linkspam.
 Google caught on to that as well.

 But not all bad badlinks are bought, and there are several elements at play when it comes to determining whether a backlink is bad and needs to be removed.